-There are a number of Events and Open Days throughout the year open to the public and prove popular with historians, tourists and locals.
-A complete list of forthcoming events, activities, open days and lectures taking place at Kensal Green Cemetery is shown on this page.
+There are a number of events and open days throughout the year open to the public which prove popular with historians, tourists and locals.
+A list of forthcoming events is shown on this page.

 Visitors are politely reminded that Kensal Green is a working cemetery which still conducts funerals daily, and that the bereaved may be visiting the graves of family or friends during Open Days: those who come specifically for Open Day tours and events are requested to dress and behave with respect and consideration for all those in the cemetery on the day.

 Visitors are welcome to take still photos of monuments and landscape throughout the cemetery for personal reference.
 Formal permission is required for commercial photography and the use of models, amateur or professional, and for recording, filming and/or broadcasting of any kind, including Webcasting: please contact the General Cemetery Company directly for further information.

 Please note: FoKGC handles bookings for Mausolea & Monuments Trust

 Nicolas’s book on funeral trains, published in October 2020, focussed on the trains and the transport of coffins by train in the UK from 1840 to the present day.
 Visually rich the talk looks at the links between the cemeteries and railways including the Necropolis service to Brookwood.
 Of particular interest to MMT members Nicolas will include some burials in mausolea and the train for the reburial of the Price Imperial at Farnborough Abbey